FAQsFrequently Asked Questions - Immanuel Lutheran School

 Where/when can I pick up homework for my child who has been absent?

 Please contact the school office and notify the staff that you wish to pick-up your child’s homework.
-The work will be collected and set on the “information table” opposite of the school’s office.
+Absent work is available in the school lobby desk.

 What is the procedure if we are running late?

-If you arrive after the doors are locked, then the parents and the student should enter the church/school through the East Entrance.
-Security will then unlock the door and you should report to the school office so your child can receive a tardy slip before going to their classroom.
+If you arrive after the doors are locked, the parents and the student should come to the Main School Entrance.
+After a member of our security team allows them in, the student will check in the school office before going to their classroom.

 Who do I inform if my child has an early morning appointment or late afternoon appointment?